laudio/sql-server-utils/docs/function/get_surrounding_lines.md

 # utils.get_surrounding_lines

-Function to get surrounding lines from a message.
+Function to get surrounding lines from a text.

 ## Usage of adjacent_line_count

-You can how many surrounding lines to show using the second to last `adjacent_line_count` argument.
+You can choose how many surrounding lines to show using the second to last `adjacent_line_count` argument.

 ```sql
 -- With `adjacent_line_count = 1`